-As of December 2012, HCSW-1 meets the numeric nutrient criteria set in 62-302.351; even though the annual geometric mean total phosphorus is greater than the regional threshold of 0.49 mg/L, Horse Creek meets the criteria because it shows no imbalance of flora and fauna (chlorophyll, RPS, and LVS) and has healthy benthic macroinvertebrate conditions (SCI).
-HCSW-1 shows no evidence of algal blooms, has annual geometric mean concentrations of chlorophyll < 20 $\mu$ g/L and has passing Rapid Periphyton Surveys (RPS) and Linear Vegetation Surveys (LVS) (for 2012 to present).
+As of December 2012, HCSW-1 likely meets the numeric nutrient criteria set in 62-302.351(2)(c).
+Even though the annual geometric mean total phosphorus is greater than the regional threshold of 0.49 mg/L, Horse Creek at HCSW-1 likely meets the criteria because it shows no imbalance of flora and fauna (chlorophyll, RPS, and LVS) and has healthy benthic macroinvertebrate conditions (SCI).
+(However, the passing scores for RPS and LVS assessment in 2012 are inconclusive because there were not two independent samples.)
+HCSW-1 shows no evidence of persistent algal blooms, has annual geometric mean concentrations of chlorophyll < 3.2 $\mu$ g/L, and has one passing Rapid Periphyton Surveys (RPS) and Linear Vegetation Surveys (LVS) in 2012.
 The HCSW-1 average of SCI scores is > 40, with neither of the two most recent scores < 35.
-In addition, there are no statistically significant increasing trends for total phosphorus.
+In addition, there are no statistically significant increasing trends for total phosphorus, once the confounding factor of streamflow is removed.
 HCSW-1 also meets the SCI portion of the Biological Heath Assessment in 62-303.330 with the two most recent SCI scores > 35 and within 20 points of the historic maximum (if the historic maximum is above 64).

-Table 5.
+Table 9.
 Selected Criteria for Class III Surface Water Nutrient Standards Compared to HCSW-1 Results Through 2012.